 Setting up recurring monthly deposits into your investment account is another option, and you can set these automatic transactions for as little as $5/month.
 You can also make one-time deposits.

-Once your micro-investment account has funds in it, it automatically purchases investments that fit your portfolio.
-That’s the robo-advisor aspect, and these apps also automatically rebalance your account if you become too over or underweight in a specific asset class.
+Depending on which app you use, once your micro-investment account has funds in it, it automatically purchases investments that fit your portfolio.
+That’s the robo-advisor aspect, and some of these apps will periodically and automatically rebalance your account if you become too over or underweight in a specific asset class.

 Some of the apps let you pick your investments, and the money sits in your account as uninvested cash until you purchase the micro-shares you want.
 Or, you can set a schedule for which investments you purchase.